tytydraco/yessleep/out/My_class_partipated_in_a_governmentrun_test_Two_of_us_passed_but_only_one_survived.md

 Had he even slept?

 He looked like he might speak, before Mom dumped my backpack in my lap with a wide smile, and he went back to frowning down at his breakfast.

 “You should hurry up,” she hummed, maintaining a fake smile, pulling me to my feet.
 Both of us knew she was forcing it.
 Connor rolled his eyes, stuffing a waffle into his mouth, chewing mechanically.
 Mom ignored his glare.
 “You don't want to miss the bus.”

 Mom excused herself to go grab her bag, and I was left alone with my brother.
 When the door slammed, Connor downed his glass of chocolate milk before turning to me, his eyes were dark and confusing, a hollowness to them I didn't understand.
 I couldn't read his expression.
 He was supposed to be coming on the field trip too, but Mom could only afford for me.
 I didn't think he’d be *this* salty about it.

 “There's dishwasher soap behind you,” he grumbled, forking up waffles and stuffing them into his mouth.
 I don't think he was enjoying them.
-It was almost like he was trying to gag himself.
+It didn't look like he was trying to gag himself.

 “If I were you, I'd drink it.”

 Connor’s half lidded eyes flicked to the door.
 He swallowed his food, which looked painful, washing it down with more chocolate milk.
-I don't think he noticed it dribbling down his chin.
+He didn't seem to  notice it dribbling down his chin.

 Connor’s eyes pierced right through mine, finding oblivion, his movements almost robotic.

 He gestured to the washing detergent sitting on the faucet, and something sickly twisted in my gut.

 “Before…” He burped loudly, covering his mouth.
 Connor seemed to come to life for a moment, eyes growing frenzied, his gaze flicking to the ceiling.

 I had never seen my brother look so desperate, and yet helpless.
 He didn't move.
-I knew he wanted to, but I don't think he could, his body rocking back and forth.
+I knew he wanted to, but I wasn't sure he could, his body rocking back and forth.
 “Before Mom comes back.”

 I laughed, even when his words tangled my gut.